NuclearLighthouseStudios/FXDSP/README.md

 FXDSP has interchangeable user interface PCBs so it can easily be tailored to the needs of each effect produced on the platform.

+For more information about WhateverDSP, [please see the WhateverDSP repository](https://github.com/NuclearLighthouseStudios/WhateverDSP).

 ## Example code

 Here is what that a simple volume control that scales the audio level using a potentiometer looks like: